-- All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the Headteacher. - Low Level Concern/Allegations against staff forms can be found in the staffroom and safeguarding office, these should be filled in and placed in a sealed envelope marked urgent and confidential. - Where there are concerns allegations about the Headteacher this should be referred to the Director of Schools (Secondary) Alyson Middlemass alyson.middlemass@leadacademytrust.co.uk - In a situation where there is a conflict of interest in reporting the matter to the Headteacher this should be reported directly to Director of Schools (Secondary), who will risk assess if a referral needs to be made to the LADO. - If the concern relates to the Director of Schools (Secondary), it is reported to the (Chief Executive Officer) CEO of the Trust.
+- All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the Headteacher. - Low Level Concern/Allegations against staff forms can be found in the staffroom and safeguarding office, these should be filled in and placed in a sealed envelope marked urgent and confidential. - Where there are concerns allegations about the Headteacher this should be referred to the trust DSL Team via telephone or email - In a situation where there is a conflict of interest in reporting the matter to the Headteacher this should be reported directly to Director of Schools (Secondary), who will risk assess if a referral needs to be made to the LADO. - If the concern relates to the trust DSL Team it is reported to the (Chief Executive Officer) CEO of the Trust.
 If it relates to the CEO the referral is made to the chair of the Trust.
 The CEO and Chair of the Trust Board can be contacted through the main office at L.E.A.D Nottingham.

 Name of individual raising the concern Leave blank if concern was raised anonymously or the individual wishes to remain anonymous Date the concern was raised Name and role of individual about whom concern has been raised Details of the concern(s) reported (give description and context) A 'low level' concern is any concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult may have acted in a way that is inconsistent with the staff code of conduct but does not meet the allegations threshold set out in Section 1 of Part 4.
 Details of steps have been taken to investigate this concern Steps should include speaking to the individual who raised the concern, the individual about whom the concern is raised and any witnesses.
 You will need to review your Code of Conduct and Safeguarding Policies to determine if there has been a breach.
 Set out the Individual's response to the concern Is this concern 'low level' or should it be treated as an allegation against staff and managed in accordance with Section 1 of Part 4?
 To reach this decision, consider the information set out in 5 and 6 above.
 If you are unsure, seek advice from your HR and/or safeguarding advisors and/or discuss the matter with your LADO.
-Set out your reasons for reaching your conclusion, including the advice provided by your advisors and any discussions with your LADO Have 'low level' or other concerns been Yes [] No [] raised about this individual previously?
+Set out your reasons for reaching your conclusion, including the advice provided by your advisors and any discussions with your LADO Have 'low level' or other concerns been raised Yes [] No [] about this individual previously?
 If so, please provides dates, brief details and relevant file/document reference for the concern(s).
 Also consider whether previous concern(s) raised coupled with this new concern meet the threshold set out in Section 1 of Part 4.
-Details of further action required Action could range from no action or a conversation to discuss the concern, to being clear why the behaviour is concerning the concern, to being clear why the behaviour is concerning and formal disciplinary action. the concern, to being clear why the behaviour is concerning and formal disciplinary action.
-Date recorded on central record of the concern, to being clear why the behaviour is concerning and formal disciplinary action.
+Details of further action required Action could range from no action or a conversation to discuss the concern, to being clear why the behaviour is concerning and formal disciplinary action.
+Date recorded on central record of concerns/confide Headteacher Name/Signature